 Please complete your test within 48 hours.

-After you have taken the test, email the British Red Cross to organise them to collect your test.
-If you email before 10:30am, they will pick it up the same day, between 2pm and 3pm.
+After you have taken the test, contact the British Red Cross to arrange for them to collect your test.
+If you contact them before 10:30am, they will pick it up the same day, between 2pm and 3pm.

 How do I register my test?

 When you receive your test you will need to register the test on the Government website.

 You can register a test for yourself or for someone else.

 When you order your test through the Community Drop Off service you do not fill in the order number, you should select register your kit a different way.